dkazanc/TomoPhantom/README.md

 - See MATLAB and Python demos

 ### License:
-- The project uses Apache License v.2, but some demos where ['ASTRA-toolbox'](http://www.astra-toolbox.com/) is used are of GPLv3 license
+- TomoPhantom is released under [Apache License v.2](http://www.apache.org/licenses/LICENSE-2.0).
+Note that some demos where ['ASTRA-toolbox'](http://www.astra-toolbox.com/) is used are of GPLv3 license and also BSD-3 license for [TomoPy](http://tomopy.readthedocs.io/en) package.

 ### Related software projects on GitHub:
 - [xdesign](https://github.com/tomography/xdesign) XDesign is an open-source Python package for generating configurable simulation phantoms for benchmarking tomographic image reconstruction.